mindspore-ai/docs/tutorials/experts/source_en/parallel/distributed_graph_partition.md

 ## Basic Principle

 Distributed tasks need to be executed in a cluster.
 MindSpore reuses built-in `Dynamic Networking` module of MindSpore in order to have better scalability and reliability in distributed graph partition scenarios.
-This module is also used in the [Training without relying on OpenMPI](https://www.mindspore.cn/tutorials/experts/en/master/parallel/train_gpu.html#training-without-relying-on-openmpi) and [Parameter Server mode](https://www.mindspore.cn/tutorials/experts/en/master/parallel/parameter_server_training.html) sections.
+This module is also used in the [Parameter Server mode](https://www.mindspore.cn/tutorials/experts/en/master/parallel/parameter_server_training.html) sections.

 For `distributed graph partition`, each process represents a compute node (called `Worker`), and the scheduling node (called `Scheduler`) started by the `dynamic networking` module mentioned above allows discovering each compute node and thus forming a compute cluster.